tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 ![freeCodeCamp](/assets/fcc.png)

-Tutorials will not teach you anything.
+Tutorials will not teach you programming
 ![GitHub](/assets/github.png)

 Building things will.